HowToDoInJava

 Inside constructor

-4. How to create objects?
+4. How to Create a New Object

-In Java, to create an object from a class, use new keyword along with one of it’s constructors.
+In Java, to create an object from a class, use new keyword along with one of its constructors.

 <<Class>> <<variable>> = new <<Call to Class Constructor>>;